AS400671/server-config/README.md

 ### For Vultr users

 You need to route your traffic properly so that servers are reachable from your end.
-Reference: https://skym.fi/blog/2020/07/vultr-trouble/
+[Reference](https://skym.fi/blog/2020/07/vultr-trouble/)

 As for the configs from this repo, all you need to do is to add lines in `bird/config/basic/routes.conf` so that it looks something like this